Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+### 06/17/2021 Release

+#### Features
+**Project Phase (Mobile & Web)**: On the Web, a user can now define Units under each Phase.
+On Mobile, if more than one Phase is defined at the Project, a user will need to choose a Phase to create an Inspection against. **PLEASE NOTE THAT THIS FUNCTIONALITY SHOULD NOT BE USED YET AS OBSERVATIONS ARE NOT BEING SCOPED TO PHASE.
+THIS WILL BE ADDRESSED SOON**.

+**Hierarchy Scope (Web)**: On the Web, a user can now define the default Hierarchy Scope of a Project, similar to how they could do so in the Mobile app.
+This will flow through to the Mobile app.
+Changes on the Mobile app will flow through to the Web app as well.
+When starting a New Inspection, the selections made in Hierarchy Scope on Web or Mobile will show as the default choices while in Scoped mode.

+**Milestone Bundles and Templates (Web)**: On the Web, a user can now define a Milestone Bundle (a group of CSI Categories).
+These bundles can then be combined into a Milestone Template, which can be assigned to a Project.
+This functionality is building towards what is needed for clients such as K Hovnanian.
+Additional work needs to be done on both Mobile and in the Report Template to complete this, but setup can now begin.

+**Observation Review Workflow Change (Web)**: On the Web, when a user clicks into an Observation it will open to the tab where action can be taken.
+In the case of a closing observation, that would be the resolution/correction.
+This is to reduce confusion when the APPROVE and DECLINE buttons are missing.

+**Save Photos to Library (Mobile)**: On the Mobile application, while in an Inspection a user can choose to Save Photos to Library from the Quick Action Menu.
+This will create an album in the Apple Photos app that contains all photos from that particular inspection.

+**Share Photo (Mobile)**: On the Mobile application, long-pressing on any photo will allow the user to Share a photo using any of the standard Apple methods, including Airdrop, Mail, Reminders, Notes, etc.

+**Revise Mode (Web): On the Web, a user now has the option to open any report that is in a 'Final' state (either Approved or Sent) to a 'Revising' state, where they can edit it without kicking it back to the EFT.

+**Reviewing Engineer Name on Inspections Grid (Web)**: The Reviewing Engineer is now displayed on the Inspections grid.

+**Add Multiple Photos from Library (Mobile)**: On the Mobile application, a user can now add multiple photos from the system Photos library. **PLEASE NOTE: This process is currently somewhat slow, and it might not be immediately obvious that the application is still working on adding photos.
+We will be adding a "loading spinner" in an upcoming release.**

+**Display Inspection Number in Inspections Grids (Web)**: Caleb's first contribution to the code!
+A user will now be able to see the Inspection Number from any of the tab-filtered Inspection Grids, if the number has been assigned.

+#### Bugs
+**Unable to Delete Location (Mobile)**: An intermittent issue where a user was not able to successfully delete a Location Group from an Observation has been resolved.

+**Unable to Generate Report (Web)**: An issue with timeout limits being hit during report generation has been resolved.

 ### 05/17/2021 Release

 #### Features